 Do you blog full-time?

-With over $250,000 debt in student loans, I promised myself that I would use my degree but my love for cooking and running this blog eventually won out, and I am so incredibly grateful to have this job.
-I admit that you really have to work your butt off to maintain a blog and to be an “entrepreneurial business owner” but at the end of the day, I truly love my job.
+With over $180,000 debt in student loans, I promised myself that I would use my degree but my love for cooking and running this blog eventually won out, and I am so incredibly grateful to have this job.
+I admit that you really have to work your butt off to maintain a blog and to be an entrepreneurial business owner, in a sense, but at the end of the day, I truly love my job.
 Plus, there’s always food on the dinner table!

 Do you have any tips/recommendations for a newbie blogger like myself?

 This is such a difficult question to answer but the important thing to remember is to be yourself and to be authentic.
-Blog because you love it and because you are passionate about it – not because you want to make money!
+Blog because you love it and because you are passionate about it!